TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 17/2 Samuel 17.7.md

 ---

-And Hushai said unto Absalom, The counsel that Ahithophel hath given this time is not good.
+Hushai said to Absalom, "The counsel that Ahithophel has given this time is not good."